Reconstruction of Coronal Magnetic Fields Using a Poloidal-Toroidal Representation: Introduction

-Besides the two classes of methods above, the boundary integral method, also called boundary element method, has also been used for practical purposes \citep{He08, He20, Guo19}.
+Besides the two classes of methods above, the boundary integral method, also called boundary element method, has also been applied in the solar context \citep{He08, He20, Guo19}.
 This method is quite similar to the Green function method for partial differential equations, and a surface integral involving a reference function over the photospheric boundary needs to be evaluated to obtain $\bm B$ at each coronal point at every iteration step \citep{Yan00, Yan06}.
 It is a merit of the boundary integral method that a finite computational domain does not need to be set up, nor any artificial boundary conditions at the outer boundary, because it assumes a semi-infinite domain and a finite total magnetic energy in it.

 All the aforementioned methods solve an FFF problem with $B_n$ and $J_n$ or $\bm B$ as the bottom boundary condition.
-This problem posing is purposed to reconstruct coronal magnetic fields with vector magnetograms at hand.
+The problems so posed aim to reconstruct coronal magnetic fields with vector magnetograms at hand.
 Our new method presented here also tackles such problems.
 However, FFF problems may be posed in different ways depending on one's interest.
 If it is necessary or desirable to impose a certain field connectivity, one can use a magnetofrictional method using Euler potentials \citep[e.g.,][]{Choe02} or the fluxon method using thin, piecewise linear flux tubes called fluxons for magnetic field description \citep{Deforest07}.
 In another problem setting, an FFF solution was sought with a flux rope initially placed at a desired location \citep{vanBallegooijen04, vanBallegooijen07}.
 Here, only $B_n$ is imposed at the bottom boundary and $J_n$ comes out of the solution.